deadc0de6/dotdrop/README.md

 ## As a submodule

-The following will create a repository for your dotfiles and keep dotdrop as a submodules:
+The following will create a git repository for your dotfiles and keep dotdrop as a submodule:
 ```bash
 $ mkdir dotfiles; cd dotfiles
 $ git init